 I’ve served on the board of the Stanford Daily and the Women’s Freedom Network.
 I was a Michigan Journalism Fellow in 1991-92 and a Casey fellow in 1994.

 I live in Silicon Valley with my husband, John Wakerly.
-My daughter is a literary agent at the Stuart Krichevsky Literary Agency in New York City.
+My daughter is a literary agent in New York City.

 — Joanne Jacobs